surister/cratedb-guide/docs/getting-started.md

 ## Connect

-You have a variety of options to connect to CrateDB, and integrate it with off-the-shelve, 3rd-party, open-source, and proprietary applications, mostly using [CrateDB's PostgreSQL interface].
+You have a variety of options to connect to CrateDB, and integrate it with off-the-shelf, 3rd-party, open-source, and proprietary applications, mostly using [CrateDB's PostgreSQL interface].

 To learn more, please refer to the documentation sections about supported